 We found that as well-meaning or educated as a therapist or doctor may be, many professionals have not studied giftedness or how it affects children, let alone what it looks like.
 We were humbled to realize that as well as we knew our boy, we missed such a huge part of him.

 Giftedness doesn’t look like what you’d think and often looks like plenty of other things, so it is vital that we, the parents and caretakers of gifted children, advocate for them.
 Their behavior is telling us something their words can’t, and we have to be as loud as they are when it comes to getting them what they need.

 While teachers or friends or well-meaning relatives are suggesting this label or that, we have to stay firm, loud, and educated.
 We have to speak up and ask – sometimes over and over again – for another opinion, another test, another possibility other than the ill-fitting diagnosis we’ve just been handed.
 We can’t allow all quacks to be dismissed as ducks.

 More than anything, above all, we can’t fall into the trap of blaming ourselves for the mood swings and aberrant behavior of our gifted, struggling, hurting kids.

 They’re not angry because we’re bad parents, they’re frustrated and don’t realize it.

 They don’t struggle with friendships because we’ve done something wrong, there are just very few people they can truly relate to.

-They’re different from the other kids because, well, they’re different from the other kids.
+They’re different from the other kids because, well, they’re different from the other kids and have different needs.